vineshgvk/PII-Data/README.md

 | URL_PERSONAL | A URL that might be used to identify a student.|
 | STREET_ADDRESS | This holds the student’s address.|

+## Downloading Dataset
+`downloadData.py` downloads the zipped source files including test from the source.
+`unzipFile.py` extracts the downloaded datasets (files are stored in .json).

+## Data Processing
+`loadData.py` loads json files for training after unzipping.
+`naHandler.py` checks for NULLs in the dataset and processes accordingly. loadData > naHandler (returns afterNA.pkl) `dupeRemoval.py` removes duplicate, if any, from the dataset. naHandler > dupeRemoval (returns afterDupeRemoval.pkl) `anomalyDetect.py` checks for inconsistencies and anomalies within the dataset (right data types, text length above threshold length, etc.)
+`tokenizer.py` Tokenize `full_text` column of the document through a nltk tokenizer (word and sentence) and stores it as nltkWordTokens.

+## Explorator Analysis
+`exploreData.py` to explore and find patterns within the text data.
+Consumes `input train.json` file for processing.